jinghaihan/termsnap/README.md

 - **HTML**: Save as standalone HTML file with embedded styling
 - **Images**: Export as PNG, JPEG, or WebP formats
 - **Browser Preview**: Open directly in browser (powered by [Broz](https://github.com/antfu/broz))

-## Known Issues

-In some cases, especially with custom fonts, width and height calculations may be inaccurate.
-When this occurs, you can manually set the `height` and `width` parameters to force specific viewport dimensions.

-When setting `lineHeight` greater than 1, box drawing characters may appear discontinuous with gaps between adjacent lines due to limitations in xterm.js rendering.

 ## Theme Customization